Long View of London from Bankside: Print

 Various decorative elements are arranged around the scene.
-To the lower left of the first plate is a symbolic figure representing the law (with a sword) above a dedication to Mary, daughter of the Duke of York and wife of William of Orange, the future Queen Mary II, (EDIT - in fact this is Mary Stuart, Charles II's and James II's sister, who was married to William Prince of Orange, father to William III.
-James's daughter, who would become Queen Mary, was not born until 1662, so this Mary is not Queen Mary) and a poem to "Nympha Britannorum", with an inset panel denoted with an asterisk continuing the panorama to the left past Westminster Hall and Westminster Abbey; overhead are three cherubs, one wearing a lion skin.
+To the lower left of the first plate is a symbolic figure representing the law (with a sword) above a dedication to Princess Mary, daughter of King Charles I, and a poem to "Nympha Britannorum", with an inset panel denoted with an asterisk continuing the panorama to the left past Westminster Hall and Westminster Abbey; overhead are three cherubs, one wearing a lion skin.
 The second plate has three cherubs in the sky with a pile of books, and one bearing aloft a caduceus.
 Above St Paul's in the third plate is a figure of Mercury in Roman costume, with winged boots and hat, holding a caduceus.
 The central fourth plate has a large decorative cartouche with the word "LONDON" with the arms of the City of London and lion supporters.
 A winged figure, possibly Fame, blows a trumpet at the top of the fifth plate.
 The sixth plate has three more cherubs, carrying a chain, a crown, a jewel chest, and a bird.
 The seventh plate has a river god above a 34 line Latin poem by Edward Benlowes, with another cherub in the sky above, dressed as an American Indian and leading with an ostrich.

 Hollar's panorama was preceded by the Visscher panorama of 1616, which straightens out the river so buildings on each bank are displayed in a line, and John Norden's Civitas Londini of 1600, both of which are composite drawings made from a variety of different viewpoints.
 Hollar published another panorama of London and Westminster in 1666, showing views of the city from Lambeth "before" and "after" Great Fire of London.

 Two of Hollar's preliminary sketches were sold at Sotheby's in 1931, and are now held by the Yale Center for British Art.

 A 1661 reprint by Justus Danckerts has a few changes, with a maypole in Covent Garden, a dome for St Paul's, and the Monument.
 An accurately copied lithograph was printed by Robert Martin in 1832.